mprateek14/interview-prep/README.md

 # Interview Prep Repository

 A comprehensive collection of resources and practice problems for technical interview preparation, with a strong focus on frontend machine coding questions and system design concepts.
+All the content has been self-articulated and refactored with AI agents for clarity.

 ## Repository Structure